-- Wear eye protection. - Do not work on a hot engine. - Keep sparks and flames away from your work area fuel is highly flammable. - Use lifting equipment of suitable capacity to raise and support the vehicle. - Never lift or support a vehicle with a bumper jack. - Always support a vehicle with jack stands of rated capacity for the vehicle weight. - Support a vehicle at all 4 manufacturer designated lift points at each corner of the vehicle. - Always support the vehicle on a solid level surface. - Never work under a vehicle that is supported by a floor or bumper jack.
+- Wear eye protection. - Do not work on a hot engine. - Keep sparks and flames away from your work area fuel is highly flammable. - Use lifting equipment of suitable capacity to raise and support the vehicle. - Never lift or support a vehicle with a bumper jack. - Always support a vehicle with jack stands of rated capacity for the vehicle weight. - Support a vehicle at all 4 manufacturer designated lift points. - Always support the vehicle on a solid level surface. - Never work under a vehicle that is supported by a floor or bumper jack.